ArushC/butt-kicker/README.md

 # Butt Kicker

-Note: the deployment is NOT working—there is an authentication bug that still needs to be resolved.
+Note: authentication checks have temporarily been bypassed in the application to enable the deployment to work.
+See [https://butt-kicker-frontend.vercel.app/](https://butt-kicker-frontend.vercel.app/).

 ## Description